Mahallah: Romania

 In Romanian, the word mahala has come to have the strictly negative or pejorative connotations of a slum or ghetto that are not present (or not as strongly implied) in other languages.

-Russia and former Soviet Union
+Russia and the former Soviet Union

 A mahalla is an Islamic congregation or parish in Russia and a number of countries, once part of the Soviet Union.
 Typically, mahallas support a single mosque.
 An imam is seen as the spiritual head of the mahalla.
 Mahallas are directly subordinate to a muhtasib and a territorial muhtasibat.

 Uzbekistan, Kyrgyzstan, and Tajikistan

 They were urban divisions in central Asian communities which today exist in Uzbekistan, Kyrgyzstan, and Tajikistan.
 Historically, mahallas were autonomous social institutions built around familial ties and Islamic rituals.
 Before the establishment of the Soviet rule in central Asia, mahallas fulfilled local self-government functions connecting the private sphere with the public sphere.
 Religious rituals, life-cycle crisis ceremonies, resource management, conflict resolution, and many other community activities were performed at the mahalla, in other words, on the neighbourhood level.
 An informal council of elders, called oqsoqol (or "aksakal") provided leadership.

 After their inclusion in the Soviet Union, informal mahalla organizations were placed under the state control and served as local extensions of the Soviet government.
 Mahallas were thought to be "eyes" and "ears" of the Soviet government; mahalla became a control mechanism of the state.
 Mahalla leaders were then appointed by the government.
 Mahalla level state-society relationships were more complex, however, as their leaders could serve as henchmen as well as act as buffers between the local community and the state.
 Due to intimate, face-to face relationships dominant at the mahalla level, mahalla organizations could often shield the community from the incursions of the state.

 Since 1993, the Uzbek government reorganized mahalla councils as bearers of "Uzbek nationhood" and "morality," effectively reproducing Soviet style state domination over the society.
 Thus, they are formal structures run by committees and once again regulated by the government.

 Mahallas are a common unit not only in Uzbekistan, but in Tajikistani cities like Khujand and Kyrgyzstani cities like Osh.